concur/bootstrapper/README.md

 * [Rbenv] for managing versions of Ruby
 * [Ruby Build] for installing Rubies
 * [Ruby] stable for writing general-purpose code
+* [Python] stable for writing general-purpose code with pip and virtualenv configured
+* [Elixir] stable for writing general-purpose code
 * [kubectl]: for controlling Kubernetes clusters
 * [docker] what Virtual Machines did for Operating Systems, Docker does for processes
 * [docker-compose] lets you define a multi-container application in a single file